cbonnissent/dynacase-doc2/README.md

-# Dynacase Quick Start
+# Dynacase Doc 2

-Tutoriel de réalisation d'une application avec Dynacase Platform 3.2
+Some tests for a doc with backbone !